metabolomics-us/Similarity-Scores/README.md

 # Similarity-Scores
-Similarity Score Graphs for Consensus Spectra compute the similarity scores for consensus spectra with different reference spectrum
+Similarity Score Graphs for Consensus Spectra
+* Compute the similarity scores for consensus spectra with different reference spectrum